 Those extra large tail fins and the dual bullet tail lights make it very easy to identify - you can't miss them!
 It's become an icon of the 50s.
 Is the '59 Caddy your ultimate fifties car or was it a step too far?

-This 1959 Cadillac Coupe de Ville is presented here in Ebony.
-It's done 119,000 miles since it was new.
+This 1959 Cadillac Coupe de Ville is presented here in Vegas Turquoise (code 29).
+It's had the same owner for 30 years.